SegmentIndex Architecture

 - Read Path — request routing and lookup flow.

-- Write Path — buffering, flush, compaction, and split orchestration.
+- Write Path — routed writes, flush, compaction, and split orchestration.

-- Range-Partitioned Ingest Implementation Notes — current runtime contract, drain semantics, and config migration notes.
+- Range-Partitioned Ingest Implementation Notes — current direct-to-segment write and route-split sequencing notes.

 - Caching Strategy — index-level cache roles and sizing.